-Management Plan advise that the centre site is flooding, and that assistance may be required.
-2. Erect temporary warning signs at each building exit, stating the car park is currently flooding and to remain within the centre.
-3. If floodwaters appear to be likely to enter the building, turn off the buildings power to reduce the risk of electrocution.
-4. Announce (over the loudspeaker and inperson) to occupants of the building that flooding passes.
+- 1. Call the State Emergency Service and advise that the centre site is flooding, and that assistance may be required. - 2.
+Erect temporary warning signs at each building exit, stating the car park is currently flooding and to remain within the centre. - 3.
+If floodwaters appear to be likely to enter the building, turn off the buildings power to reduce the risk of electrocution. - 4.
+Announce (over the loudspeaker and inperson) to occupants of the building that flooding is occurring outside, and to remain calm and stay within the building until the flooding passes.

 The centre should not be evacuated during the flood event as the greatest flood risk is experienced in the carpark and surrounding areas.

-5. Check outside if any vehicles or pedestrians have been caught in floodwaters or injured.
-Assist them if safe to do so (fast moving or deep floodwaters should be avoided) and if injuries are noted, call an ambulance.
-6. If floodwaters enter the building, announce to building occupants that they must evacuate to the second story of the building which is above the level of the Probable Maximum Flood.
-7. Assist the elderly or those with children in finding a safe area to wait within the building. building The flood management procedures are outlined in R060922_35_Banks_Avenue_FR MPpdf and in section 17.0 of 221012_Plan of Management_Post Approval_V5_DRAFT.pdf These documents are in the shared drive under the 'Emergency' folder. ----------------- --- ---------- --- --
+- 5. Check outside if any vehicles or pedestrians have been caught in floodwaters or injured.
+Assist them if safe to do so (fast moving or deep floodwaters should be avoided) and if injuries are noted, call an ambulance. - 6.
+If floodwaters enter the building, announce to building occupants that they must evacuate to the second story of the building which is above the level of the Probable Maximum Flood. - 7.
+Assist the elderly or those with children in finding a safe area to wait within the building.